 Based in Austin, TX, Leaf Chimes is the free improvisation project formed by Laura Brackney and François Minaux in early 2016.
 Its current members are Laura Brackney on unprepared piano and keyboard, Bill Colangelo on clarinets and François Minaux on flutes, vocals and as its lyricist.
 Leaf Chimes merges free-improvisation with loose compositional frameworks.
 Their music and lyrics take inspiration from world events, human behavior and emotion, and socio-political issues.
-Leaf Chimes consists of François Minaux on flutes, vocals and lyrics; Bill Colangelo on clarinets; and Laura Brackney on unprepared piano and keyboard.
-The group divides their efforts between live performance, recording projects, and collaborating with local musicians.
+The group divides their efforts between live performance, recording projects, and collaborating with local musicians in Austin, TX.
 In 2016, Leaf Chimes performed as an invited guest ensemble at the New Media Art and Sound Summit presented by the Church of the Friendly Ghost and an event with the Kraken Quartet at the Butterfly Bar in Austin, Texas.
-In addition to their digital album releases, Leaf Chimes has been developing a long-term musical adaptation of testimonies about America’s Secret War in Laos.
+In addition to their self-released digital albums, Leaf Chimes has been developing a long-term musical adaptation of testimonies about America’s Secret War in Laos.
 We are the Voices from the Plains of Jars is a reaction to a collection of stories and drawings, research into the conflict, and collaboration with living descendants of refugees.
 Committed to building a strong sense of community, Leaf Chimes often invites guests to join improvisation sessions, and has collaborated with local artists such as Ashley Kraft, Brent Baldwin, and Stinson Seuser.
 Music available for download @ https://leafchimes.bandcamp.com.

 Shine by Leaf Chimes